 The technology of virtual and augmented reality (AR) has already come quite far, but not yet far enough.
 The stability of the image, the field of view, hand tracking and the ability to move tools along with it, still need to be improved to enable a broad use in industrial and medical applications.
 AR combined with special cameras and spectrometers can make things visible that are normally not visible to the human eye.
 Clever optical design is required to ensure that all of this can be fitted into a headset.
-DOC is active in developing these technologies jointly with industrial partners.
+Optics Netherlands is active in developing these technologies jointly with industrial partners.
+In the last years this field shows accelerated activity with a spade of new introductions.
+Several companies and institutes are active in headsets and displays , e.g Brilliance (headsets), and TNO (microled displays).